AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module1/ex5.md

 Server-side forwarding is a not a new concept for Audience Manager, and the same process as before applies.
 You can also sync identities.

-## 1.5.3 Update your Edge Configuration to send data to Adobe Analytics
+## 1.5.3 Review your Edge Configuration to send data to Adobe Analytics

 In case you want to send data collected by Web SDK to Adobe Analytics and Adobe Audience Manager, follow these steps.